Sugar City, Idaho, located in the Intermountain West.

 Gradually, Sugar City became a bedroom community to Rexburg, three miles to the south.

 It also supported the area’s thriving agricultural industry, which centers around Idaho’s potato products.
 The town continues as a residential community today, although its businesses are expanding.
 The population of 1,514 is poised to grow.

 South entrance welcome sign.

-With the transition of Ricks College to Brigham Young University-Idaho and the construction of an LDS (Mormon) Temple in Rexburg, coupled with accelerating growth throughout eastern Idaho, Sugar City is well-positioned to continue its development.
+With the transition of Ricks College to Brigham Young University-Idaho and the construction of a Church of Jesus Christ of Latter-day Saints Temple in Rexburg, coupled with accelerating growth throughout eastern Idaho, Sugar City is well-positioned to continue its development.
 The city will be a key player in the region’s future.